 Suicide means not only a tragic loss of a life, but also great sadness and soul-searching by the family and friends and community of the person who has died.
-Over 2,400 Australians die by suicide every year.
-For every person who dies this way, it is estimated 20 more attempt suicide.
+Over 2,800 Australians died by suicide in 2016.
+For every person who dies this way, it is estimated at least 20 more attempt suicide.

-Death by suicide is highest for men aged between 45 and 54, and those over 80, although attempted suicide is more common in women than men.
+Death by suicide is highest for men over 80.
+Men make up around three quarters of deaths by suicide, although attempted suicide is more common in women than men.

 Suicide and mental illness

 Around 20% of Australians are affected by some form of mental illness every year, yet many do not receive the treatment and support they need.
 The suicide rate among people with a mental illness is at least seven times higher than the general population.
 It is one of the main causes of premature death in this group.

 Many people who die by suicide have experienced a mental illness.
 Often people who are considering suicide are dealing with a combination of poor mental health and difficult life events.
 But with effective treatment, social support and time, many who have tried to end, or considered ending their lives can go on to live full and productive lives.

 For people with a mental illness, the distress caused by the illness can be so great they may feel an overwhelming desire to end their life.
 People recently discharged from psychiatric care are at higher risk of suicide.
 Knowing someone who has recently died by suicide may also increase risk.